-Chipotle Pumpkin Turkey Chili recipe made with pumpkin, sweet potatoes, beans and chipotle peppers for a healthy fall meal! (freezer friendly, gluten free)
+This Easy Turkey Pumpkin Chili recipe is made with pumpkin, sweet potatoes, beans and chipotle peppers for a quick and comforting healthy fall meal! (freezer friendly, gluten free)

-Who’s ready for some Chipotle Pumpkin Turkey Chili to kick off the fall season?!
+Who’s ready for some healthy turkey pumpkin chili to kick off the fall season?!

 Nevertheless, even though it doesn’t feel like fall outside, I’m determined to embrace the season in my little kitchen.
-Basically, what I’m say is it’s time to bring on the pumpkin!
+Basically, what I’m saying is it’s time to bring on the pumpkin!

 What better way to celebrate fall than with a healthy and satisfying turkey chili made with actual real pumpkin?!
 I used canned pumpkin puree since it’s easy to find at all grocery stores and it doesn’t require you to prepare a whole pumpkin from scratch.